dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

      z = 3;
   } else {
     return;
-  }  // No error: z has been given a type on all reachable paths into the join }
+  }  // Ok, z has inferred type `int` even though it is unassigned on one path.
+}
 ```